 7.1 percent reported they engaged in heavy drinking in the past month

-Binge drinking, the most common form of drinking, is defined as consuming
+Binge drinking, is defined as consuming

 For women, 4 or more drinks during a single occasion.

 For men, 5 or more drinks during a single occasion.

 For women, 8 or more drinks per week.

 For men, 15 or more drinks per week.

 Drunk is a slang term for dependence on alcohol.
 Drunkenness stems from the body’s gradually inability to tolerate alcohol.
 Being an alcoholic is usually a gradual process, whereby the human body loses its ability to deal with a minimum amount of alcohol.

 The real problem comes when even a small amount of alcohol triggers a powerful craving for more and more alcohol.
 A person with alcoholism usually gets drunk on a regular basis and never intended to get drunk. top luxury drug alcohol rehab treatment centers.

 A drunk is considered someone who gets drunk regularly.
 And they often suffer from the low lifestyle of being a drunk.
 Being a drunk, they are often caught in a catch-22.
 Their self esteem is so low they can’t get the help they need on their own.
 Being a drunk also connotes being an alcoholic.
 And an alcoholic is someone who is suffering from alcoholism.